 A biopsy is the only way to find out for sure if you have non-Hodgkin's lymphoma.

 There are two main ways your surgeon can get a sample of your tissue:

 - Excisional or incisional biopsy.
 Your doctor will clean and numb the area they want to cut into.
 They may take out the whole lymph node (excisional) or only a small part (incisional).
 If the node or tissue is hard to get to, your doctor may give you drugs to make you drowsy (a sedative) or sleep (general anesthesia).
 Once your lymph tissue is removed, they'll close the area with stitches.
 You may have a very small scar or might not have one at all.

 - Core needle biopsy.
 Sometimes a surgeon may use a hollow needle to get a tissue sample from inside your body.
-He'll numb your skin and may use an ultrasound or CT scan (machines that help him see inside your body) to make sure the needle is in the right place.
+They'll numb your skin and may use an ultrasound or CT scan (machines that help them see inside your body) to make sure the needle is in the right place.
 You may still need an excisional biopsy later.

 Your doctor will tell you how to prepare for the biopsy.
 You may need to:

 - Stop taking medicine that thins your blood